Skip to main content

 • You may want to work with a grief counselor if you’re feeling isolated and struggling with depression or anxiety.

 Grief is a normal response to loss in our lives.
 It’s often associated with the death of a loved one.
-But it can also happen when we experience other losses, such as the end of a marriage or job.
+But it can also happen when we experience other losses, such as the end of a marriage or job

-How to deal with grief during the holidays
+How to handle grief during the holidays

 1. Set boundaries